ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 10. **direction**: Direction of reaction where ">" means right directional, "<" means left directional, and "=" means bi-directional
 11. **abstract_reaction**: Not sure of definition or "null" if not specified (currently all reactions are set to null)
 12. **pathways**: Pathways reaction is a part of or "null" if not specified (currently all reactions are set to null)
-13. **aliases**: Alternative names of reaction or "null" if not specified (currently all reactions are set to null)
+13. **aliases**: List of alternative names of reaction separated by semicolon or "null" if not specified (format is the same as Compounds file)
 14. **ec_numbers**: Enzyme Commission numbers of enzymes that catalyze reaction or "null" if not specified (currently all reactions are set to null)
 15. **deltag**: Value for change in free energy of reaction or 10000000 when unknown
 16. **deltagerr**: Value for change in free energy error of reaction or 10000000 when unknown